barryclark/jekyll-now/_posts/2017-8-28-GSOC-final-evaluation.md

 # My GSOC Project

 I've heard about GSOC project since my second year.
 It is a great program to let students participate in open source projects and organizations.
 Ever since I knew about the program, I've wanted to take part in it.
 However, due to school projects and summer internship, I couldn't sign up in second and third year.
-Fortunately, my last student year allows for relatively more leasure time.
+Fortunately, my last student year allows for relatively more leisure time.
 Therefore, I can have free time to participate and contribute to the Mozilla organization and specifically the Firefox project.

 Speaking of Mozilla, I've been a Firefox user for a very long time, maybe since I was in third grade.
 Back then, I didn't think that that some day, I'd be contributing to Firefox and making it a better browser for everyone.
 Now after a few months of working for Mozilla and having solved a number of bugs, I feel proud of myself for doing something useful for the Mozilla community.